microsoft/fluentui/rfcs/convergence/simplify-prop-merging.md

 };
 ```

-🎉 typings there are 100% clear since they directly map to types
+Typings there are 100% clear since they directly map to types 🎉

 Now when either internally or externally we want to extend/add slots: